0x07cf-dev/Go-Backup/README.md

 Now you can edit the config file. *Do not modify the hostname!* Ensure you provide the appropriate paths and commands for pre and post-transfer operations.

-You can use the same configuration file for as many devices as you'd like,
+You can use the same configuration file for as many devices as you'd like.

 #### You can also use environment variables in your paths: